AriFordsham/GHCWiki/commentary/coding-style.md

 The build automatically sets these flags for the stage 2 compiler.

-The [validate script](testing-patches), which is used to test the build before commiting, additionally sets the `-Werror` flag.
-As the `-Werror` flag is not set during normal builds, during development warnings will be printed but won't halt the build.
+The [validate script](testing-patches), which is used to test the build before commiting, additionally sets the `-Werror` flag, so that the code **must** be warning-free to pass validation.
+The `-Werror` flag is not set during normal builds, so warnings will be printed but won't halt the build.

 Currently we are some way from our goal, so many modules have a